Difficulty

 How to Care for Basil Indoors

-- Unlike outdoor basil, indoor basil needs a general houseplant fertilizer.
+- Unlike outdoor basil, indoor basil needs occasional fertilizer doses.
 Be safe and, if you're growing basil indoors to eat or flavor foods, use only a natural or organic fertilizer.

-- Follow the directions on your product label for how much and how often to feed.
-Some gardeners prefer to apply the fertilizer at half-strength to be on the safe side.
+- Follow the directions on the product label for how much and how often to feed.
+Some gardeners prefer to apply the fertilizer at half-strength.
 You can always apply more.

 Varieties of Basil